Table of Contents

 # METAEND

-This allows layers to dynamically depend on other layers based on build-time environment variables:
+This allows layers to dynamically depend on other layers based on build-time set variables:

 # Layer dependencies will be equivalent to: